Getting Started with the SDK

 Completion events

-• result: a map (Map<String, Any>) containing the result data obtained by the module's execution.
+a JWT Token containing the result data obtained by the module's execution.
 This data may include information relevant to the process, such as captured images or validation results.

 These steps ensure that you have a complete and technical view of the CafSDK flow initialization and completion process, allowing for simplified integration and the implementation of appropriate strategies for handling each step of the capture flow.